-This is an informative web site about transsexualism.
-It is named after 17β-estradiol (or just “estradiol”), the main endogenous estrogen in humans of both sexes.
+17beta is a community and an informative web site about transsexualism.
+It is named after 17β-estradiol (also known as just “estradiol”), the main endogenous estrogen in humans of both sexes.
 The site is focused on scientific information supported by the literature.
 Browse using the links at the top.

 I make this website for free with the intention that it will be useful for transsex people.
 However, VPS and domain name costs me money that I pay out of pocket, money that I would otherwise use for my own transition and other living expenses.
 If you want to help with paying for the costs of hosting, please donate via Bitcoin to the address 16CcLt78dHAfdAGSmxCnthWemJ42i9eptb.
 The running cost is approximately 3.15 EUR per month (varies depending on exchange rates).